 Christine Baker, 2021

-Christine Baker possesses over 25 years of experience in end-to-end integrated communications solutions for an exclusive, worldwide client list with her boutique consulting firm, CB Creative.
+Christine Baker possesses over 25 years of experience in end-to-end integrated communications solutions for an exclusive, worldwide client list.
 Christine’s expertise includes all facets of marketing, public relations, and design.
 She has wide-ranging experience in writing, editing, graphic design, website design, marketing, strategy, and print production for small businesses, authors, and non-profits.

 Chris Brady, 2022